Chart Color Schemes

 Mortdale is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Mortdale has a high level of cultural diversity, with 38.8% of its population born overseas and 42.4% speaking a language other than English at home.
-Christianity is the main religion in Mortdale, accounting for 53.3% of the population.
-Hinduism is overrepresented compared to Greater Sydney, making up 5.9% of Mortdale's population versus 5.2%.
+Mortdale's population shows high cultural diversity, with 38.8% born overseas and 42.4% speaking a language other than English at home.
+Christianity is the predominant religion in Mortdale, accounting for 53.3%.
+Hinduism is slightly overrepresented compared to Greater Sydney, with 5.9% of Mortdale's population versus 5.2%.

 Frequently Asked Questions - Diversity